flexflow/FlexFlow/INSTALL.md

 ```

 The `config.linux` is an example of how to set the varibles required for CMake build.
 Please modify `CUDA_ARCH`, `CUDNN_DIR`, `LEGION_DIR` and `PROTOBUF_DIR` according to your environment.  `LEGION_DIR` and `PROTOBUF_DIR` are the installation directories of Legion and Protocol Buffer, not the source code directories.

-Then go to the home directory of FlexFlow, and run
+Once the variables in the `config.linux` is set correctly, go to the home directory of FlexFlow, and run
 ```
 mkdir build
 cd build